tk21/robotdyl/sphinx-docs/index.rst

 Welcome to KA Lite's documentation!
 ===================================

-I just want to give an example here of how documentation can be organized.
+I just wanted [blah] [blah] to give an example here of how documentation can be organized.
 Be sure to check out the source and the `rst primer`_ and `toctree directive`_!

 .. _rst primer: http://sphinx-doc.org/rest.html
 .. _toctree directive: http://sphinx-doc.org/markup/toctree.html